 - Otavalo Market

 Put your best bargaining skills to the test at the Otavalo Market!
 This outdoor market is the largest in South America.
 You could spend hours perusing hundreds of stalls lined with brightly-colored handicrafts, set against a picturesque backdrop of volcanoes.
 Saturday and Wednesday are the busiest days and have the most vendors.
-Popular items to buy include jewelry, clothes made from alpaca wool, paintings, and ceramics, just to name a few.
+Popular items include jewelry, clothes made from alpaca wool, paintings, and ceramics, to name a few.
 A stop at this indigenous market is an experience unlike any other!

 Already booked on one of our packages to Ecuador?
 See everything you need to know before you go.